Maryland Business Facts

 Major Companies in Maryland

 Maryland offers an especially friendly startup environment for women, ranking near the top in the nation for having the most women-owned businesses and for women-owned firms with paid employees.
 Maryland also ranks fourth in the Kauffman Index of Growth Entrepreneurship and the city of Baltimore was recently named by Entrepreneur Magazine as “the hottest startup city” in America.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less you do that the better).
 In Step 3 we’ll show you how to search for the name in Maryland, but we highly recommend you do the following before searching Maryland state databases:

 NOTE: Familiarize yourself with the Maryland naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.